poonampal/System-Design/Netflix.md

-Netflix is a subscription based streaming platform which allows its members to watch tv shows and movies on devices connected via internet.
+**Netflix** is a subscription based streaming platform which allows its members to watch tv shows and movies on devices connected via internet.
 It supports multiple devices like android, ios, web and TV.

-Before we start diving deeper lets first outline Functional and Non- functional requirement which will help us to design system as per the requirement.
+Before we start diving deeper lets first outline Functional and Non functional requirement which will help us to design system as per the requirement.

-Functional Requirement:
+**Functional Requirement:**
 	1. System should allow user to login and watch videos
 	2. System should support user to search videos via tag and title
 	3. System should have recommendation and artwork thumnail generation feature

-Non Functional Requirement:
+**Non Functional Requirement:**
 	1. system must be highliy available with low latency
 	2. System must be reliable and fault tolerant
 	3. System should be scalable and efficient

-Traffic Assumption and Estimation:
+**Traffic Assumption and Estimation:**

 	Assuming we have total 1 billion customers and 200 miliion Daily Active Users. and on an avereage each active user performs 5 actions every day that way total request per day = 200 M * 5 = 1 Billion per day

 	If we consider 100:1, read:write ration then total write request per day = 1/200 * 1B = 5 M writes per day